ZamDimon/java-oop-course/README.md

 # Java OOP Course Materials

-This is a repository that contains materials for Karazin National University Java OOP course.
+This repository contains materials for the Karazin National University Java OOP course.

-To check some specific homework, navigate to a folder `homework/X` where `X` is the homework number.
+To check specific homework, navigate to a branch `homework/X` where `X` is the homework number.